Is Splenda bad for weight loss?

 I switched to Splenda after years of adding sugar to my morning coffee.
 But there was still a nagging question.
-Every time I ripped one of those yellow packets open, I wondered – is Splenda and other artificial sweeteners bad for weight loss?
+Every time I ripped one of those yellow packets open, I wondered – is Splenda good for weight loss?

 I look forward to my daily cup of hot coffee.
 It’s the highlight of my morning.
 The comforting taste in my mouth, the warm feeling in my body, and knowing that my mind will slowly start to awaken, brings me incredible pleasure.